AxonIQ/reference-guide/axon-framework/testing/commands-events.md

 * `fixture.expectExceptionMessage(Matcher)`:

   Validates that the command handling result is an exceptional result and the exception message matches the given Matcher.
+* `fixture.expectExceptionDetails(Object)`:

+  Validates that the command handling result is an exceptional result and the exception equals the given exception.

+* `fixture.expectExceptionDetails(Class)`:

+  Validates that the command handling result is an exceptional result with the given type of exception.
+* `fixture.expectExceptionDetails(Matcher)`:

+  Validates that the command handling result is an exceptional result and the exception matches the given Exception.

 #### Validating Published Events